Budibase/website/content/blog/data/crud-vs-rest.md

 This means building effective user interfaces, automation rules, and other human-facing tools that empower our team to perform data management actions in the most efficient way possible.

-To learn more, check out our ultimate guide to [data management software solutions](https://budibase.com/blog/data/data-management-software/).
+To learn more, check out our ultimate guide to [custom app development](https://budibase.com/blog/app-building/custom-app-development/).